 "You learn everything as you go.
 You read all you possibly can and ask a million questions, and then you make it work for you.
 Be kind, be generous and share what makes you happy with others."

 Kelly L. Corbett -owner/shepherdess/fiberartist

-Romney Ridge Farm Signature Yarns are grown right here our farm by our own sheep and Angora goats, and are spun in New England.
+Romney Ridge Farm Yarns are produced and hand-dyed in New England.

-Our Maine yarns are created from a base of Romney wool combined with fibers selectively purchased from several, fellow Maine fiber farms.
+Our Farm Blend Yarns are created from a base of Romney wool combined with fibers selectively purchased from several, fellow New England fiber farms.
 We are proud to support local farmers by purchasing their wool.

 We purchase only clean, healthy fleeces -meaning we have developed a relationship with the farmers and know that they take good care of their animals nutritionally and humanely.

 Romney Ridge Farm purchases this wool, divides it by breed, and combines it by percentages of fleece-type into a wonderful light-weight woolen-spun yarn available in several weights.

 This fiber is washed at RITEWAY Scouring in Waldoboro, Maine and spun at a historic New England Spinning Mill.

 All of our yarns are hand-dyed using Cushing Dyes created in Maine.